JuliaReach/ReachabilityAnalysis.jl/docs/src/tutorials/linear_methods/discrete_time.md

 To gain some intuition let's build the matrix and apply it to some points.

 ```@example discrete_propagation
-using ReachabilityAnalysis # hide
+using ReachabilityAnalysis
-using ReachabilityAnalysis: center  # hide
+using ReachabilityAnalysis: center

 import Plots: plot, plot!, xlims!, ylims! # hide